Casa Grondona

-Casa Grondona is a historic building located on Corso Italia #47 in central Milan, Italy.
+Casa Grondona is a historic building at Corso Italia 47 in central Milan, Italy.

 History

 The palace was commissioned by Felice Grondona, a wealthy industrialist, who employed the architect Enrico Terzaghi.
-The palace was completed in 1876 in a sober Neo-Renaissance style.
+Designed in a Neo-Renaissance style, the building was completed in 1876.

 Description

 The ground floor is made from rectangular blocks of stone; it has protruding porticos supporting three balconies.
 An interlaced frieze separates the ground and first floor.
-The facade has little decoration, consisting of repeated lion face masks in roundels and on the brackets supporting the roof.
+The facade has little decoration, consisting of repeated lion-face masks in roundels and on the brackets supporting the roof.